acdh-oeaw/drupal-rescat-graphql/README.md

 ###### Delete Queries:
 - Person (params: id) - deletes the node type Person based on the node id
 - Institution - (params: id) - deletes the node type Institution based on the node id
-- Dataset - not working
+- Dataset - (params: id) - deletes the node type Dataset based on the node id
-- DatasetInstance - not working
+- DatasetInstance - (params: id) - deletes the node type DatasetInstance based on the node id
 - Project - not working
 - Person Relation  - not working
 - Institution Relation  - not working